mellivorandy/cache-miss-analyzer/docs/index.md

      - On a **hit**, the block is moved to the head; on a **miss**, if the set is full, the tail block is evicted (LRU), otherwise an empty slot or invalid block is used.

      - Why using a doubly linked list?
 Because when tracking usage order in the lists, removing a node from the middle or moving a node to the front are needed frequently.
-A doubly linked list allows you to perform the operations mentioned above in O(1).
-By contrast, a singly linked list requires O(n) time to find the predecessor before removal.
+A doubly linked list allows you to perform the operations mentioned above in $O(1)$.
+By contrast, a singly linked list requires $O(n)$ time to find the predecessor before removal.

     **Dummy Head and Tail**
     - To simplify insertions and deletions, each set maintains two dummy nodes, namely the **dummy head** and the **dummy tail**.
 The dummy head ensures that there is always a first node (most recently used item), whereas the dummy tail ensures that there is always a last node (least recently used item).